Numigi/odoo-stock-addons/stock_previous_step_return/README.rst

 Summary
 -------
-In the above case, it would be more convenient for the user to simply generate a stock return when completing the second step.
+In the above case, it would be more convenient for the user to simply generate a stock return when validating the second step.

-When asked whether to create a ``Back Order``, the user would instead select to return the products to their original location.
+When asked whether to create a ``Back Order``, the user would instead choose to return the products to their original location.

-This is how the module behaves.
+This is what the module offers.

 Configuration
 -------------